palmerr23/control_TLV320AIC3104/README.md

 ## Examples
 - Basic operation including dynamic patching of inputs and outputs
+- DAC filter capabilities
+- A matrix mixer: all inputs * all outputs
 - Network transport using the VBAN protocol https://vb-audio.com/Voicemeeter/vban.htm

 ## CPU Load